emilydolson/CSE-830-SS-22/README.md

-# CSE-830
+# CSE 830
-Code and course material for MSU's "CSE 830: Algorithms"
+Code and course material for MSU's "CSE 830: Design and Theory of Algorithms"